magento/devdocs/src/cloud/project/user-admin.md

 An API token can be exchanged for an OAuth 2 access token, which can then be used to authenticate requests.

-On projects that have 2FA enforcement enabled, you must have an API token to enable secure SSH access for machine users and automated processes.
+On projects that have MFA enforcement enabled, you must have an API token to enable secure SSH access for machine users and automated processes.

 {%include cloud/cloud-secure-api-token.md%}